Lundalogik/LimeBootstrapAppStore/parkerrand/README.md

 #  parkerrand #

-CREATED BY: Andreas Åström idea: Tomas Eketorp
+CREATED BY: Andreas Åström & Tomas Eketorp

 ##About
 With this fancy app are you allowed to pick a date when you like to park an errand.